Tyrolean Eagle Path

-The eagle has been native to Tyrol for centuries, standing for freedom, strength, and vastness.
-The Eagle Walk, the new hiking route right across Tyrol, symbolises a proud eagle spreading his “wings” out over the country.
-The hiker moves with his wings.
+The eagle has been a native animal in Tyrol for centuries; it stands for freedom, power and vastness.
+The route of the Adlerweg, the new main hiking trail across Tyrol, symbolises a proud eagle spreading its "wings" over the land.
+The hiker moves on its wings.

-The Eagle Walk, whose geographical course resembles Tyrol’s heraldic animal, invites you to begin roaming across Tyrol at a location of your choosing.
-Ideally, piece by piece.
-Each stage offers the chance to join in or leave respectively.
-The Eagle Walk is the main hiking path throughout Tyrol.
-Uniformly sign-posted, well-marked, and with detailed descriptions, it runs right through the heart of the countryside.
-Along the main route alone, whose course resembles an eagle with wings spread out wide, you can cover around 23,000m of upward elevation in 31 stages.
+The Eagle Trail, whose course on the map resembles the Tyrolean heraldic animal, invites you to start hiking the Tyrol at a point of your choice.
+The best way is piece by piece.
+For this purpose, each stage offers the possibility to get on or off the trail crosswise.
+The Adlerweg is the main hiking trail through the whole of Tyrol.
+Uniformly signposted, well marked and described in detail, it leads right into the heart of nature.
+Along the main route alone, whose course resembles an eagle with outstretched wings, you can cover around 23,000 metres of ascent in 31 stages.

-Exciting paths also lead through the Kitzbühel, Zillertal and Tux Alps.
-Furthermore, there is an “eaglet” in East Tyrol.
-The main route runs from St. Johann in the Brandenberg Alps, through the Rofan and Karwendel mountains, further through the Lechtal Alps, and finally, towards St. Anton am Arlberg.
+Exciting routes also lead through the Kitzbühel, Zillertal and Tux Alps.
+In addition, there is an "Eagle's Cub" in East Tyrol.
+The main route runs from St. Johann in the Tyrolean Unterland, first along the walls of the Wilder Kaiser, then through the Brandenberg Alps, through the Rofan and Karwendel Mountains, through the Lechtal Alps and finally to St. Anton am Arlberg.

-In East Tyrol, the “eaglet” spreads its wings over the national park region of Hohe Tauern im Virgental and Kalsertal.
-The Eagle Walk is consistently marked with the eagle symbol.
-Some sections are reserved for experienced mountaineers, but the vast majority are designed for casual hikers.
-In East Tyrol, there are various marked routes for mountaineers both in the Virgental and the Kalsertal Valleys.
+In East Tyrol, the "eagle cub" spreads its wings above the Hohe Tauern National Park region in the Virgental and Kalsertal valleys.
+The Eagle Trail is uniformly marked with the eagle symbol.
+A few sections are reserved for experienced alpinists, the vast majority are designed for pleasure hikers.
+In East Tyrol, there are designated variants for mountaineers in both the Virgen Valley and the Kals Valley.

-Each stage features special attractions, experiences, and highlights.
-These build up suspense for the hiker, who is gradually brought closer to these countless features along the path, so that they can experience them in all their fullness.
-Hiking in the magnificent Tyrolean landscape is not just about having an unparalleled experience of the countryside, which is why the Eagle Walk also places just as much priority on topics such as culture and history.
-Under these conditions, hiking is a truly integrated experience.
+Each stage contains special attractions, experiences and highlights.
+These create an arc of excitement for the hiker, who is to be brought closer to the countless special features along the route so that they can experience them with all their senses.
+Hiking in the magnificent Tyrolean mountains - this does not only stand for an incomparable nature experience.
+That is why the Adlerweg also attaches importance to topics such as culture and history.
+Hiking under these conditions means a holistic experience.